madhuraut/MS331_Age-of-Ultron/README.md

 [Kick, punch, sit, squat, stand, wave, walk, jump, run]
 ### 7. Gait Recognition
 ### 8. Person-Weapon detection and Tracking
+We are able to detect persons and weapons present in the video ferame using YOLOv3.
+The bounding box of each person is associated with his/her name using Face Frecognition module.
+These detections along with thier preper lables from both face Recognition and YOLO are paased to DeepSort Tracking.

+So you can see that we can detect weapon present in the video frame and issue warning.

+Aslo even if we could capture the face of suspect in any one frame we can track the person no matter howe hard he tries to hide his face.
 ### 9. Server that aggregates ingormation from all the modules and updates GUI in real-time

+In real time we plan that all these modules will run parallely and send the output to central server which then updates Dashboard GUI in realtime.

+Following is the screen-shot of the proposed GUI:

 ### Detaiks of each modules are further available in readme files of respective folderrs